-- Sir John Hunt Community Sports College is committed supporting our students through the curriculum in being healthy, staying safe, to enjoy and achieve, to make a positive contribution and to achieve economic wellbeing. - Effective sex and relationship education is an essential contributor to ensuring that all children and young people are able to make informed choices and reach their full potential in life.
+- Sir John Hunt Community Sports College is committed to supporting our students through the curriculum in being healthy, staying safe, to enjoy and achieve, to make a positive contribution and to achieve economic wellbeing.
+Our Curriculum reinforces our college values of ambition, endeavour and respect. - Effective sex and relationship education is an essential contributor to ensuring that all children and young people are able to make informed choices and reach their full potential in life.
 Best practice suggests that ground rules are negotiated and acknowledged, students are consulted about their learning needs and assessments are used to inform schemes of work as deemed appropriate to age and maturity.
 Sex and relationship education is best when it is participative, takes place in a safe and comfortable environment and enables children and young people to explore thoughts, attitudes and values. - The College values the importance of its pastoral role in the welfare of its students, and through the general ethos of the College, we seek to encourage and develop young people's learning and ensure support appropriate to their needs is accessible. - This policy has been developed collaboratively by members of the College community, including students, staff, and others where appropriate.
 It is made available to all staff, and parents via our website.